PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold/README_train.md

 ```

 ## Usage

-After installing all the above required dependencies and downloading the demo dataset, you can have a try with running `gpu_train.sh`.
-We provide different training modes in one script, which includes intial training and finetune on `single node, 1 GPU`, `single node, 8 GPUs` and `multiple nodes, multiple GPUs`.
+After installing all the above required dependencies and downloading the demo dataset, you can have a try by running `gpu_train.sh`.
+We provide multiple training modes in one script, which includes intial training and finetune modes on `single node, single GPU`, `single node, multiple GPUs` and `multiple nodes, multiple GPUs`.
 Note that you need to set `PADDLE_NNODES=number of devices` and `PADDLE_MASTER="xxx.xxx.xxx.xxx:port"` according to your network environment.
 The details of each parameter are included in the script `gpu_train.sh`.

 ```bash
 sh gpu_train.sh [demo_initial_N1C1, demo_finetune_N1C1, demo_initial_N1C8, demo_finetune_N1C8, demo_initial_N8C64, demo_finetune_N8C64]
 ```

+Following are three examples:

-For example, if you want to train on single node, 1 GPU with initial training mode, run:
+1. Train on a single node with 1 GPU in initial training mode:
 ```bash
 sh gpu_train.sh demo_initial_N1C1
 ```

-For example, if you want to train on single node, 8 GPUs with finetune mode, run:
+2. Train on a single node with 8 GPUs in finetune mode:
 ```bash
 sh gpu_train.sh demo_finetune_N1C8
 ```

-For example, if you want to train on 8 nodes, 8 GPUs with initial training mode, run:
+3. Train on 8 nodes with 64 GPUs in initial training mode:
 ```bash
 sh gpu_train.sh demo_initial_N8C64
 ```